rwpogge/MODS2025/Utils/modsEnv/readme.md

 It communicates with MODS system via UCP socket connection to an ISIS server using the ICIMACSv2 command protocol.

-The modbus/TCP layers use the proprietary FieldTalk libraries for which OSU had a developer license in the early 2000s.
+The modbus/TCP layers use the proprietary FieldTalk libraries for which OSU had a license in the early 2000s.
 Because of change of ownership of the libraries and with it changes to terms and conditions OSU legal cannot support, we are retiring this version of modsEnv and rewriting it to use the open source libmodbus libraries.